zurkin1/Pathweigh/README.md

 ![Pathway analysis](https://norbis.w.uib.no/files/2016/05/F1.large_-768x623.jpg)

 ## Overview
-PathWeigh is a Python-based pathway analysis tool tailored for microarray and RNA-seq data analysis.
-It employs a unique graph-based algorithm to enable the analysis of diverse cellular states, such as T cell subtypes.
-Designed to be open-source, extensible, and computationally efficient, PathWeigh provides researchers with a versatile framework for uncovering biologically meaningful insights from high-dimensional transcriptomics data.
+PathWeigh is an advanced Python-based pathway analysis tool specifically designed for microarray and RNA-sequencing data analysis.
+This innovative software implements a novel graph-based algorithm, enabling comprehensive analysis of diverse cellular states, including but not limited to T cell subtypes.

+Key attributes of PathWeigh include:

+- Open-source architecture
+- Extensible framework
+- Computational efficiency

+These features collectively provide researchers with a robust and versatile platform for extracting biologically meaningful insights from high-dimensional transcriptomics data.

 ## Key Features
 - Tailored for microarray and RNA-seq data analysis